 |Tax Deferred Cash Value Growth||Yes||Yes, although varies based on product|

 |Returns Based on Market Performance||No||Yes for IUL and VUL|

 Universal Life vs Whole Life

 Whole life definition: permanent coverage that offers guaranteed cash value growth, fixed premiums and death benefit.
 Ideally you want dividend paying whole life insurance form a mutual insurance company.

-Universal life definition: permanent coverage that builds cash value and offers flexible premiums and death benefit that can be increased or decreased to meet your financial goals.
+Universal life definition: permanent coverage that builds cash value and offers flexible premiums and death benefit.
+Flexible premiums can be increased or decreased to meet your financial goals.

 When you look at the definitions above, both products sound very similar.
 In fact, the next section will show you just how similar they are.